 Display orientation

-It should always be possible to display the chart north-up (IMO MSC.232(82) section 8.1), but other orientations are allowed.
+It should always be possible to display the System Database information north-up (IMO MSC.530(106) section 8.1), but other orientations are allowed.

 If the display is oriented course-up, the orientation should not be altered too frequently, in order to avoid jitter from frequent rewriting of chart information.